The Devil is in the Detail

 by Matt Harris

 ‘The intelligence of the eye expects a certain degree of imperfection and environmental noise.
-Where this balance is upset, realism and believability suffers.’
+Where this balance is upset, realism and believability suffers. retouching’

-Product photography is a relatively straightforward challenge when it comes to shooting.
+When it comes to shooting, product photography is relatively straightforward.
 When working with products the lighting is controlled, cameras can be freely positioned, and the stationary subject is near.
-After my first few days in the studio, I could appreciate the way the studio environment impacts the final product.
+But after my first few days in the studio, I began to appreciate the extra details that retouching bring to a final product.